hsachinraj/Azurelabs/Azure Lab_2.md

-#Deploy and Manage Azure Resources from your Visual Studio 2015
+#Deploy and Manage Azure Resources

 In this lab we would see how to **Deploy and Manage Azure Resources** using Visual Studio 2015.